microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 ![](shell-autocomplete-july-2022-000.gif)

-An prototype of the recent commands UI, powered by shell integration:
+A prototype of the recent commands UI, powered by shell integration:

 ![](command-history-suggestions.gif)

-An prototype of the tasks UI, powered by the user's settings:
+A prototype of the tasks UI, powered by the user's settings:

 ![](tasks-suggestions.gif)